 International Airport.
 Shuttle reservations are not required as the shuttle

-works on a “show and go” basis and will make its only departure from the
+works on a “show and go” basis only and will make its only departure from the

-contact the first inn; they will inform your VBT Trip Leaders.
+plans change, please contact the first inn; they will inform your VBT Trip

 group at the inn for a safety and bike-fitting session, followed by a short

-passes the Eudora Welty House, at 1119 Pinehurst.
-The world-famous author lived
+Jackson, passes the Eudora Welty House, at 1119 Pinehurst.
+The world-famous author

-and worked here, composing almost of her work in this very home from 1925 until
+lived and worked here, composing almost all of her work in this very home from

-Guests wishing to enjoy the spa at the Fairview Inn are
+Guests wishing to enjoy the spa at the inn are encouraged to

 Day 2 - Rocky Springs / Vicksburg